Bass4Nation/webscraper/README.md

 - [Git](https://git-scm.com/downloads) -  Otherwise all commands may not work.
 This is also for making it easier to pull data from my github repository since the web scraper framework is installed in a similar way as React or Next.js framework.
 - To check if both is installed open a terminal/cmd/powershell and type `git -v` and `node -v` and the result of each command should be what version you have installed
 ### Installation of the framework
-1. Run `npm install Bass4Nation/webscraper` in the project directory for downloading and installation some of the elements used.
-This will download the framework from my github.
+1. Run `npm i Bass4Nation/webscraper` in the project directory for downloading the framework from my github.
 2. Run `npx install-webscraper` this will merge package.json with webscrapers package.json.
 Whis will also copy and make folders needed for the webscraper to work.
 This is the install-webscraper.js file.
+Installation similar to React or Next.js.
 3. Check out [How to run the the demo for the webscraper](#how-to-run-the-demo-for-the-webscraper) if you want examples on how to use this framework.

 ## How to run the demo for the webscraper